Changissnz/selfinterest/README.md

 that can be fully grasped.
 To elaborate, the numbers in the span X through one cannot be assigned as individuals to the correspondent subspan of the infinitely-lengthed span.
-The only as-is understanding for the connection from one subspan to another is to be understood is by this subcategory of as-is: from-itself.
+The only as-is understanding for the connection from one subspan to another is to be understood is by this subcategory of as-is: from-oneself.
-In this writing, from-itself has the definition of understanding through knowledge that is information gathered from perceiving the object in a specific spatiotemporal context.
+In this writing, from-oneself has the definition of understanding through knowledge that is information gathered from perceiving the object as an integrated and irreducible representation.
 This case has the subcase of no travel from zero to one, so that a single and direct connection of equivocation is drawn between the two spans.
 For each number from the numerical span zero through one demanded a correspondent, an arbitrary number, not yet been assigned, in the infinitely-lengthed span is assigned